-In order to reflect sensitivity to the concerns of all individuals, the College will publicize the existence of smoking cessation programs and will make available educational materials and information concerning such programs.
+In order to reflect sensitivity to the concerns of all individuals, the College will publicize the existence of smoking cessation programs.
 Those employees who are interested in participating in such classes should consult your participating health plan for more information.
 For students, assistance is available through Health Services.